cloudposse/terraform-aws-ec2-bastion-server/README.md

 -->

-Terraform module to define a generic Bastion host with parameterized `user_data` **IMPORTANT:** This module provisions NAT instance with public IP.
+Terraform module to define a generic Bastion host with parameterized `user_data` and support for AWS SSM Session Manager for remote access with IAM authentication.

 ---